BigNose-Chen/Demo_demo/readme.txt

-Git branch is so amazing!
+Git merge is so complicated, I want more easy ways.